Mariano Fortuny (painter): Biography

-In 1859, he was called by the Government of the Province of Barcelona (Diputació de Barcelona) to depict the campaigns of the Spanish-Moroccan War.
+In 1859, he was called by the Government of the province of Barcelona (Diputació de Barcelona) to depict the campaigns of the Spanish-Moroccan War.
 He went to Morocco from February to April of that year, making sketches of landscapes and battles, which he showed in Madrid and Barcelona when he returned.
 These would later serve him as preliminary sketches for his monumental piece, The Battle of Tetuan (La batalla de Tetuan, 1862–64, Museu Nacional d'Art de Catalunya).

 In 1870, the artist and his family moved to Granada.
 Originally, this was to be a stage in an extended tourist trip that had taken the group to different localities in Andalusia.
 However, after arriving in Granada, Fortuny felt compelled to settle down there and work.
-They arrived in the Summer of 1870 and remained until the autumn of 1872 – a stay of some two and half years.
+They arrived in the Summer of 1870 and remained until the autumn of 1872 – a stay of some two and a half years.
 According to several of his biographers, Fortuny established an atelier, known as Estudio de los Mártires, in Granada.
 The exact location of this studio has remained a mystery.

 However, recent scholarship has revealed that the location was a house known as Casa de Buena Vista, situated in the neighborhood of the Realejo, at the modern entrance of the Matamoros alley, between the current esplanade of the Alhambra Palace hotel and the Cross of the Martyrs.

 Since the days of Velázquez, there had been a tradition in Spain (and throughout Europe) of memorializing battles and victories in paint.
-On the basis of his experiences, Fortuny was commissioned by the Council of the Province of Barcelona (Diputació de Barcelona) to paint a large canvas diorama of the capture of the camps of Muley-el-Abbas and Muley-el-Hamed by the Spanish army.
+On the basis of his experiences, Fortuny was commissioned by the Council of the province of Barcelona (Diputació de Barcelona) to paint a large canvas diorama of the capture of the camps of Muley-el-Abbas and Muley-el-Hamed by the Spanish army.
 He began his composition of The battle of Tetuan on a canvas 15 metres long; but, though he worked on it off and on during the next decade, it was never finished.